 Father Drags Sinner From Death To Life

-Bible says Father giving believers to Christ, and Jesus himself makes it clear that only those Father gives to Him will be saved.
+The Bible says Father gives believers to Christ, and Jesus himself makes it clear that only those Father gives to Him will be saved.

 - (I have said to you) No one can come to me unless the Father has enabled them.
 (John 6:65)